Final examinations at the MN Faculty 2021

 Home exams without physical attendance will be the general rule at the MN Faculty also during the autumn of 2021.

 - You can find the form of examination and the starting time at "Examination: time and place" on the semester page of your course.
 Messages during the exam will be posted either on the semester page or i Canvas, depending on the course.

-- For exams where you are to submit digital hand drawings, you receive 30 minutes extra time.
+- For home exams where you are to submit digital hand drawings, you receive 30 minutes extra time.
 This additional time will be included in the examination duration stated on the semester page.
 Note: These extra 30 minutes should be spent making sure your files have uploaded properly.
 The added time is not an extension of the exam time.

 - If you are to submit your answer paper as a PDF file, you must read UiO's guide to submitting files in Inspera.

-- Note that all home exams will be subject to a plagiarism check, and that you can be randomly selected for a control interview after the exam.
+- Note that all home exams will be subject to a plagiarism check.
 See rules regarding cheating.

 - Read UiO's guidelines for correct use of sources.

 - You will find the exam withdrawal deadline under "Examination: time and place" on the semester page for your course.
 Withdrawal after the deadline will count as an examination attempt.
 If you are unable to withdraw within the deadline for reasons related to the corona virus, you may submit a self-notification.
 See further information about self-notification.

 Illness during an exam